mbogden/galaxyJSPAM/README.md

 python3 -m pip install -r requirements.txt
 ```

+### DOCKER IMAGE (BETA)
+Currently, a docker image is being created and tested to work with this project.
+If you are familiar with docker images then consider the following.
+Our current image is under construction and can be found in a DockerHub [repo](https://hub.docker.com/repository/docker/ogdenm12/beta-2/general).

-##### WNDCHARM Install
+### WNDCHARM Install (Deprecated)
-Much of the Image Feature Extraction used in this Project utilizes the open-source software WNDCHRM.
+At one point, WNDCHRM was being considerd for feature extraction.
+Though it is not being used at this time.
 [Pub][1] [Repo][2].

-The following is my, Matthew Ogden's, notes on installing WNDCHRM for the first time on a personal machine.
-I cannot guarantee they will work in all scenarios.
+The following notes are how I (Matthew) installed WNDCHRM for the first time on a personal machine.

 ```
     sudo apt-get install build-essential